 IPX9K: Resists high-pressure and high-temperature sprays at close range.
 This is a special case that’s dictated by a separate standard and is only rarely used.

-If you buy a camera, for example, you will be keen to ensure it is protected from the weather and also that it can cope with the situation you plan to use it in.
+If you buy one of the best GPS watches, for example, you will be keen to ensure it is protected from the weather and also that it can cope with the situation you plan to use it in.

 If you are heading to the beach or a desert you will want it to have a rating or IP5X or more.
-Likewise, a camera or a separate casing that you plan to use underwater, will need to be highly resistant to water, so look for a rating of IPX8 or more.
+Likewise, a GPS watch that you plan to use underwater, will need to be highly resistant, so look for a rating of IPX8 or more.

 Other items that may have IPX rating are sports watches, headphones, computer technology, outdoor speakers and more.

 Fiona Russell is a widely published adventure journalist and blogger, who is better known as Fiona Outdoors.
 She is based in Scotland and is an all-round outdoors enthusiast with favourite activities including trail running, mountain walking, mountain biking, road cycling, triathlon and skiing, both downhill and back country.
 Her target for 2021 is to finish the final nine summits in her first round of all 282 Munros, the Scottish mountains of more than 3,000ft high.
 Aside from being outdoors, Fiona's biggest aim is to inspire others to enjoy the great outdoors, especially through her writing.
 She is also rarely seen without a running skort!
 Find out more at Fiona Outdoors (opens in new tab).

 All the latest inspiration, tips and guides to help you plan your next Advnture!

 Thank you for signing up to Advnture.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.